Why racial equity in tech?

-- Black and Latinx people are currently being excluded from the innovation economy at alarming rates.
-While Black and Latinx people earn nearly 19% of computer science Bachelor’s Degrees, they make up only around 5% of the technical workforce at top tech companies.
-Only 1% of venture backed tech companies have a Black founder.
-The innovation economy is not recognizing and supporting Black and Latinx talent.
+Black and Latinx people are currently being excluded from the innovation economy at alarming rates.
+While Black and Latinx people earn nearly 20% of computer science Bachelor’s Degrees, they make up only around 5% of the technical workforce at top tech companies.
+Only 2-5.3% of tech executives are Black and 3.1-5.3% are Latinx.
+We can and must do better!

 Why the Innovation Economy?